Anti- Social Behaviour PSPO (Margate and Ramsgate)

-Thanet already has two orders, one for Alcohol Control which commenced November 2017 and one for Dog Control which commenced October 2017.Permalink
+Thanet has two additional orders, one for Alcohol Control which commenced November 2020 and one for Dog Control which commenced October 2020.Permalink

 All persons are prohibited from congregating as part of a group of 2 or more for such duration as specified, when directed not to do so by an authorised officer; on the basis that the behaviour is causing or is likely to cause, harassment, alarm or distress to others in the locality.